Teaching Theatre, Theatre

 “We Have No Troubles Here”: Cabaret, Escapism, and Censorship

-The musical Cabaretbegins and ends the same way.
+The musical Cabaret begins and ends the same way.
 The show opens with the Emcee greeting us and promising us that “we have no troubles here!”
-Along with our protagonist Cliff, the audience falls for the “mysterious and fascinating” Sally Bowles and the languid, pleasure-seeking denizens of the Kit Kat Klub, and we give into the enticing escapism that the over-the-top sex-god Emcee promises.
-Then, in the finale of act one, a character takes off his jacket to reveal a Nazi armband and suddenly our entire paradise is thrown into chaos.
-We, along with Cliff, watch helplessly as the Third Reich rises to power, much to the apathy of our heroine and her hedonist friends.
-And then, at the very end of the show, our old friend, the Emcee, returns to us once more.
-He mugs to the audience, and we think he’ll make us laugh- give us some quip to leave us out on a high note- and then he removes his jacket to reveal a striped uniform marked with a yellow star of david and a pink triangle.
+Along with our protagonist Cliff, the audience falls for the “mysterious and fascinating” Sally Bowles and the lurid, hedonist denizens of the Kit Kat Klub.
+We give into the enticing escapism that the Emcee promises.
+Then, in the finale of act one, a character takes off his jacket to reveal a Nazi armband, and our entire paradise is thrown into chaos.
+Along with Cliff, the audience watches helplessly as the Third Reich rises to power, much to the apathy of our thoughtless heroine and her self-absorbed friends.
+At the very end of the show, our old friend, the Emcee, returns to us once more.
+He mugs to the audience, and we think he’ll make us laugh— leave us on a high note with some silly quip— and then he removes his coat to reveal a striped uniform marked with a yellow Star of David and a pink triangle.
 “Where are your troubles now?”
 He asks us.
 “Forgotten?
 I told you so.”

-It surprises me how frequently I see the song Cabaret sung out of context.
-I’ve seen young girls at vocal recitals happily belt out “life is a cabaret, old chum,” as if that’s really the takeaway of this musical.
-As if the song isn’t originally delivered by a post-abortion Nazi sympathizer who has just broken off the only meaningful relationship in her life because she was afraid to give up her lifestyle of debauchery.
+The show’s titular song is very famous and very frequently sung out of context.
+Young girls at vocal recitals happily belt “life is a cabaret, old chum,” as if that’s really the takeaway of this musical— as if the song isn’tdelivered in the show by a post-abortion Nazi sympathizer who has fled the only meaningful relationship in her life because she was afraid to give up her lifestyle of debauchery.

-The message of Cabaretis, unequivocally, that life is most certainly nota cabaret, old chum.
+The message of Cabaret is that life is most certainly not a cabaret, old chum.

 Cabaret tells us to shove our escapist fantasies and be aware of our lives in three ways.

-First, there’s action on stage- Cliff gives in to escapism and is happy to ignore reality until he realizes he’s been unwittingly serving the Nazi party in order to support his comfortable life with Sally in Berlin.
-Sally seems like a beautiful, carefree spirit until Cliff is forced to come to terms with the fact that she’s really an irresponsible, clueless mess.
-Fraulein Schneider and Herr Schultz comfortably fantasize about marrying happily until Nazi party members who were once their friends remind them that Herr Schultz’ status as a Jew means their marriage would be grounds for great repercussions.
-Every character gives into escapism and is forced to return to reality by the end.
-The only character who stays in denial is Sally, and by this point in the story she seems not only like a bad person, but a pitiableone, doomed to spend the rest of her life in a strained, unhealthy fantasy.
+First, there’s the action of the plot— Cliff embraces escapism and happily ignores reality until he realizes he’s been unwittingly serving the Nazi party to support his life with Sally in Berlin.
+Sally seems like an ephemeral, carefree spirit, until Cliff is forced to come to terms with the fact that she’s really an irresponsible, clueless mess.
+Fraulein Schneider and Herr Schultz fantasize about marrying until Nazi party members who were once their friends remind them that Herr Schultz’ status as a Jew means their marriage would bring dire repercussions.
+Every character is forced to face an unhappy reality by the end, their fantasies cut short.
+The only character who stays in denial is Sally.
+By that point in the plot, she seems not only like a badperson, but a pitiable one, doomed by hubris to spend the rest of her life in a self-destructive daydream.

-Then there’s what happens in the audience.
+Second, there’s what happens in the audience.
 The Emcee in Cabaret is both the Emcee of the fictional Kit Kat Klub as well as the Emcee of the audience’s evening in the theater.
-From his very first entrance, we are inserted into the show.
-He speaks directly to us so the line between audience and actor becomes blurred.
-We’re invited into a dreamworld ourselves- the world of Cliff and Sally and the Klub- and we fall for the perfect fantasy of this world the same way Cliff does.
-We ignore the warning signs and allow ourselves to be taken in by sex and show biz until it’s too late to deny our bystandership.
-The audience, by proxy, becomes an unwitting accomplice to the rise of Adolf Hitler.
+From his very first entrance, we the audience are inserted into the show.
+He speaks directly to us so the line between house and stage becomes blurred.
+We’re invited into a dreamworld ourselves, the world of Cliff and Sally and the Klub, and we fall for the fanciful conceit of this world the same way Cliff does.
+We ignore the warning signs and allow ourselves to be taken in by sex and lace and sequins, until it’s too late to deny our bystandership.
+We haven’t been paying attention.
+The audience becomes an unwitting, but not entirely unwilling, accomplice to the rise of Adolf Hitler.

-Perhaps my favorite scene in the show is just after act two begins.
-A heavy scene ends, and then the Emcee prances on stage with a gorilla in a tutu, and the audience laughs and claps along as he sings a characteristically nonsensical song about love and acceptance.
-“Why can’t the world leben and leben lassen– live and let live?”
+Perhaps my favorite scene in the show falls just after the start of act two.
+A heavym emotional scene ends, and here comes the Emcee, prancing on stage with an apparently female gorilla in a tutu.
+The audience laughs and claps along as he sings a characteristically nonsensical song about love and acceptance and the gorilla dances a ballet.
+“Why can’t the world leben and leben lassen— live and let live?”
 He asks, and we laugh, because he’s describing a relationship with a monkey.
-We laugh right up until the final line of the song: “If you could see her through my eyes… she wouldn’t look Jewish at all.”
+We laugh right up to final line of the song: “If you could see her through my eyes… she wouldn’t look Jewish at all.”
 Suddenly, no one is laughing.

 This is the third way Cabaret is tells us to kill off our escapist fantasies.
-Cabaret is not just about characters or even the audience giving into a fantasy… it’s about reminding us to live the rest of our lives differently, too.
-Our night at the theatre alienates us, makes us uncomfortable and self-aware, and so we return to our regular lives with a grain of salt and a sense of unease about where else we may be an unwitting, complacent accomplice.
+Cabaret is not just a cautionary tale presented through theatre.
+It is a shock to the senses, a bucket of cold water thrown on the audience— it is timeless in that it points to anything happening in our lives which we are tempted to ignore and says “look at what you are missing.”
+It’s about reminding us to live the rest of our lives differently.
+Our night at the theatre alienates us, makes us uncomfortable and self-aware, and so we return to our regular lives with open eyes and a sense of unease about where else we may be an unwitting, complacent accomplice.

-Cabaret tells us sardonically that if we claim to have no troubles, we are probably clueless, or else simply bad people in denial.
-It spares the audience no discomfort in order to inform them that they’ve all been had- and that they sorely need to wise up to face the future.
+Cabaret tells us sardonically that if we claim to have no troubles, we are probably clueless, or else simply in denial.
+It spares the audience no discomfort in letting them know that they’ve all been had— and that they sorely need to wise up in the future.

 I love Cabaret for this message.
 It’s one of my favorite musicals.
-It’s deeply uncomfortable, and wildly inappropriate- and yet, it is one of the most profoundly effective musicals, made only more powerful by leaning into the things that make it uncomfortable.
+With all the hallmark trappings of an iconic theatrical production, it’s full of pretty women, song-and-dance numbers, sex, flirtation, laughs — and yet, it is a profoundly emotionally effective piece, made all the more powerful by leaning into the things that make it uncomfortable.

 I’m thinking about Cabaret right now (more than I usually do, anyway) because of this news story.
 LaGuardia High School was forced to remove all of the Nazi imagery from their production of The Sound of Music after the principal deemed it too offensive.